kakashidinho/HQEngine/README.md

 	- Import and build Android Eclipse project in "HQEngine/Android/HQEngine" folder.
 	- Run script "HQEngine/Android/test/push_res_sd.sh" to push resources to Android device.
 	- Import, build and run Android Eclipse project in "HQEngine/Android/test" folder.
-- Windows Store App:
-	- Open Windows Store App's solution "/HQEngine/VS2012/WindowsStoreApp/HQEngine/HQEngine.sln".
-Note: Be sure to use Windows 8 version if you are using VS Express.
-	- Build and run "test" project.
-- Windows Phone 8:
-	- Open Windows Phone's solution "/HQEngine/VS2012/WindowsPhone/HQEngine/HQEngine.sln".
-Note: Be sure to use Windows Phone version if you are using VS Express.
-	- Build and run "testWP" project.